samueldecornez62/Heatmap-Website/README.md

 - ```Dockerfile```: Contains all setup instructions for building a containerized version of the app, including installing dependencies, copying files, exposing ports, and running the app.

 ### App Progress and Tests Folder
 This folder contains older iterations and test versions.
-It is not relevant for users and can be ignored.
+It is not necessary and can be ignored.